Leaflet/Leaflet/docs/examples/overlays/index.md

 }).addTo(map);
 ```

-If you want to see the area which is covered by the ImageOverlay, you can add a [`L.Rectangle`](/reference.html#rectangle) with the same `L.LatLngBounds` to the map:
+If you want to see the area which is covered by the ImageOverlay, you can add a [`Rectangle`](/reference.html#rectangle) with the same `LatLngBounds` to the map:

 ```
 const rectangle = new Rectangle(latLngBounds).addTo(map);